grro/pi_dht_webthing/README.md

 Here, the webthing API will be bind to the local port 8080 and be connected to the DHTxx signal pin using gpio 33

 Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.
 By doing this the webthing service will be started automatically on boot.
-Starting the server manually is no longer necessary
+Starting the server manually using the *listen* command is no longer necessary.
 ```
 sudo dht --command register --port 9050 --gpio 33
 ```